Game Show Congress: GSC 11

 The Game Show Congress supported the fourth Trivia Championships of North America in Las Vegas, Nevada, at the Tropicana Hotel, Resort and Casino August 8–10, 2014.

 GSC 12

 The Game Show Congress supported the fifth Trivia Championships of North America in Las Vegas, Nevada, at the Tropicana Hotel, Resort and Casino August 7–9, 2015.

 GSC 13

 The Game Show Congress supported the sixth Trivia Championships of North America in Las Vegas, Nevada, at the Tropicana Hotel, Resort and Casino August 12–14, 2016.

 GSC 14

 The Game Show Congress supported the seventh Trivia Championships of North America in Las Vegas, Nevada, at the Tropicana Hotel, Resort and Casino August 4–6, 2017.

 GSC 15

 The Game Show Congress supported the eighth Trivia Championships of North America in Las Vegas, Nevada, at the Tropicana Hotel, Resort and Casino August 3–5, 2018.

 GSC 16

-The Game Show Congress supports Trivia Nationals in Las Vegas, Nevada, at the Tropicana Hotel, Resort and Casino August 8–11, 2019.
+The Game Show Congress supported Trivia Nationals in Las Vegas, Nevada, at the Tropicana Hotel, Resort and Casino August 8–11, 2019.